IPADS-Bifrost/ae-guide/setup-from-scratch.md

    * [Note](#note)
 <!--te-->

-To reproduce the tests on your own machine, you can follow this guide to configure the machines.
+To reproduce the evaluations on your own machine, you can follow this guide to configure the machines.
 This guide is not a push-button style because some of the parameters such as path and PCI number differ from one machine to another.
 Please contact us if you encounter the unclear parts in this guide.

 ## Hardware

 The Intel server should have at least 6 physical cores on a single NUMA node, with posted-interrupt support.

 The AMD server should have at least 6 physical cores on a single NUMA node.
-Our tests are conducted on an AMD Zen 3 server, with x2APIC enabled in BIOS and AVIC is not supported.
-If you reproduce the tests on an AVIC-enabled server (e.g., Zen 4), the results might differ a lot from our paper.
+Our evaluations are conducted on an AMD Zen 3 server, with x2APIC enabled in BIOS and AVIC is not supported.
+If you reproduce the evaluations on an AVIC-enabled server (e.g., Zen 4), the results might differ a lot from our paper.

 ## Add SSH keys